Hillpark, Auckland

-Hillpark, also known as Hill Park, is a suburb in Auckland, New Zealand.
-It is bordered by suburbs of The Gardens on the east and Manurewa on the south.
-It was formerly part of Manukau City until the 2010 amalgamation of all of Auckland's councils, and is now under the governance of Auckland Council.
+Hillpark, also known as Hill Park, is a suburb of Manurewa, Auckland, New Zealand.
+It is bordered by suburbs of The Gardens on the east and Manurewa on the south, and is governed by Auckland Council.
+The suburb is characterised by its heritage status, modernist architecture, and setting within native bush.

 Geography

-Hillpark is a suburb in South Auckland, bordered by Puhinui Creek to the north and the Auckland Southern Motorway to the east.
+Hillpark is bordered by Puhinui Creek to the north and the Auckland Southern Motorway to the east.
 Hill Road is a major arterial route which bisects the suburb.
 During the 19th century, much of the area was an 150 acre block of native forest known as Ligar's Bush, named after Charles Whybrow Ligar.
 Areas of this forest block have been retained in some of the parks and reserves in the suburb.